fnajer/docker/README.md

 with containers and is designed to work with Docker Desktop.
 While not going too much into depth, it covers the following topics:

-- Running your first container
+- Running your first containerfdf
 - Building containers
 - Learning what containers are running and removing them
 - Using volumes to persist data